 What AGPL means for plugin developers

 1. Plugins are a derivative work.
-Because your plugin builds directly on BasePlugin, the hook contracts and the internal API of mjEdit (from plugins.base import BasePlugin), it is a derivative work in copyright terms.
-The copyleft clause of the AGPL therefore applies.
+Since your plugin is based directly on BasePlugin, the hook contracts and the internal API of mjEdit (from plugins.base import BasePlugin), a derivative work is created in the copyright sense.
+This means that the copyleft clause of the AGPL applies.

-2. Your plugin must also be AGPL-compatible.
+2. Your plugin must also be AGPL compatible.
 In practice: AGPL-3.0 or an explicitly compatible license.
-Proprietary / closed source is not permitted as soon as you make the plugin available to third parties or operate it as a service.
+Proprietary / closed source is not permitted as soon as you make your plugin available to third parties or operate it as a service.

-3. Source code disclosure is mandatory — both when distributing binaries (classic GPL obligation) and when providing the software over a network (the AGPL specialty over GPL).
-Anyone offering mjEdit + your plugin as a service must make the source code of all parts available.
+3. Source code provision is mandatory - both when distributing the binaries (classic GPL obligation) and for network provision (the AGPL special feature compared to GPL).
+Anyone who offers mjEdit + your plugin as a service must make the source code of all parts accessible.

-4. In-house use is unproblematic.
-As long as the plugin is used only internally and is not redistributed or offered as a network service, no publication obligations arise.
+4. Internal use within the company is not critical.
+As long as the plugin is only used internally and is not distributed to third parties or offered as a network service, there are no publication obligations.

-5. Commercial use is allowed.
+5. Commercial use is permitted.
 AGPL ≠ “non-commercial”.
-You may sell plugins, offer support, build a consulting business around your plugin — you only have to deliver the source code or make it available.
+You can sell plugins, offer support, offer consulting services related to your plugin - you just have to provide the source code or make it accessible.

 6. Headers and license text.
-Adopt the AGPL header that all core files carry (see plugins/base.py) and ship a LICENSE (or COPYING) file.
+Adopt the AGPL header that all core files also carry (see plugins/base.py) and include a LICENSE file (or COPYING).

 Scenario Consequence

-Plugin shipped to customers Plugin source code must be delivered as AGPL-3.0.
+Pass the plugin on to customers Source code of the plugin must be supplied as AGPL-3.0.

-mjEdit + plugin as SaaS / web service Source code of all parts must be available to users of the service (AGPL network clause).
+mjEdit + plugin as SaaS / web service Source code of all parts must be accessible to users of the service (network clause of the AGPL).

-Plugin published on GitHub / GitLab AGPL-3.0 license file + header in every source file.
+Publish plugin on GitHub / GitLab License notice AGPL-3.0 + headers in all source files.

-Sell a closed-source plugin Not possible without a separate commercial license from the mjEdit copyright holder.
+Sell closed source plugin Not possible without a separate commercial license from the mjEdit rights holder.

-If for business reasons you need a plugin that cannot be released under AGPL — for example because it contains proprietary algorithms or customer data schemas — a commercial dual license for mjEdit is generally negotiable.
-Please get in touch via the contact form.
+If you want to write a plugin that cannot be published for business reasons - for example because it contains proprietary algorithms or customer data schemas - a commercial dual license for mjEdit is in principle possible and negotiable, but it must be examined in depth how the new license can be designed and what effect it has on the overall functionality of mjEdit.
+Please contact us using the contact form.

 Recommendation